Delta-Zero-Games/steno-bot/README.md

 ## Constants and Environment Variables

 - `LOG_LEVEL`: Sets the verbosity of logging.
-Options are 'error', 'warn', 'info', 'debug'.
 - `PREFIX`: The command prefix for the bot (default: '!').
-- `SAMPLE_RATE`: Audio sample rate for voice recognition (default: 48000 Hz).
+- `SAMPLE_RATE`: Audio sample rate for voice recognition (48000 Hz).
-- `SILENCE_DURATION`: Duration of silence before considering a speech segment complete (default: 1000 ms).
+- `SILENCE_DURATION`: Duration of silence before considering a speech segment complete (1000 ms).
-- `MAX_AUDIO_DURATION`: Maximum duration for a single audio segment (default: 30 seconds).
+- `MAX_AUDIO_DURATION`: Maximum duration for a single audio segment (29 seconds).
-- `BUFFER_DURATION`: Duration for which transcriptions are buffered before processing (default: 5000 ms).
+- `TRANSCRIPTION_BUFFER_LENGTH`: Duration for which transcriptions are buffered before processing (30 seconds).
+- `DISCORD_CHAR_LIMIT`: Maximum number of characters in a single Discord message (1900).

-These can be adjusted in the code if needed, but the default values should work for most use cases.
+These can be adjusted in the `config.js` file if needed.

 ## Future Additions

-- AI-powered meeting summarization: Implement an AI model to generate concise, detailed meeting notes from the transcripts.
-This could include:
-  - Key points extraction
-  - Action item identification
+- AI-powered meeting summarization
+- Multi-language support
-  - Sentiment analysis
+- Real-time translation
-  - Participant contribution summary
-- Multi-language support: Extend the bot to handle multiple languages in the same conversation.
-- Real-time translation: Add capability to translate transcriptions in real-time for multi-lingual meetings.
-- Integration with project management tools: Automatically create tasks or tickets based on action items identified in the transcript.
+- Integration with project management tools
-- Custom wake word: Allow the bot to start transcribing only after hearing a specific phrase.
+- Custom wake word
+- Adjust Discord's 48000Hz stereo audio to 16000Hz mono audio to decrease token usage
+- Convert to v2 of Google's speech-to-text API

 ## Troubleshooting

-- If the bot isn't responding to commands, ensure your Discord bot token is correct in the `.env` file.
-- For issues with transcription, check that your Google Cloud credentials are set up correctly and the Speech-to-Text API is enabled.
+- Verify that your Discord bot token and Google Cloud credentials are correct.
+- Check console logs for error messages.
+- Ensure all required dependencies are installed.
-- If audio playback isn't working, verify that the sound files are in the correct format and location.
+- Verify that audio files are in the correct format and location.
-- For any persistent issues, check the console logs and adjust the `LOG_LEVEL` in `.env` to 'debug' for more detailed output.
+- Set `LOG_LEVEL` to 'debug' for more detailed output.

 For further assistance, please open an issue on the GitHub repository.